mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 If you compare [them] with this vastness which is called truth, even heaven and earth are very narrow.
 Even the earth and any other planets; whatever you see or you can picture in the human world, including other planets, that is still pretty narrow, because it is still something you can think, you can envision.
 In comparison with vastnesss and the truth, even the heavens and earth are too narrow.

 And “sun and moon and stars all at once go dark”.
 Even the sun, even the moon, even the stars – all are still dark, because that vastness is completely clear.
 You cannot stay there; but it’s very clear.
-Even the sun – it’s bright, very bright in this world, brightest being in this world – it’s still dark.
+Even the sun – it’s bright, very bright in this world, the brightest being in this world – it’s still dark.
 That is what [Engo Zen Master](glossary#engo-kokugon) wants to say.

-##### 34:52

 > Even if blows of the staff fall like rain and shouts roll like thunder, you still haven’t lived up to the task of the fundamental vehicle of transcendence.

 “Even if blows of the staff fall like rain“: that means, [Rinzai](glossary#rinzai-zen ) [Zen Masters](glossary#zen-master) or other Zen Masters use a staff or stick, hitting the monks in order to encourage insight.
-That giving the blows to the monks is just like rain, falling rain, constantly hitting – but still you cannot live up to the truth, no matter how long you hit the monk, screaming, shouting.
-Screaming means shouting just like thunder, a big shout which makes everybody wake up.
+[Even if] that giving the blows to the monks is just like rain, falling rain, constantly hitting, still you cannot live up to the truth, no matter how long you hit the monk, screaming, shouting.
+Screaming means “shouts roll like thunder,” a big shout which makes everybody wake up.
 Even though you use this, still you cannot live up to the truth.
 It’s still something explained, demonstrated.
 So that’s why he says he says, “Even if blows of the staff fall like rain and shouts roll like thunder, you still haven’t lived up to the task of the fundamental vehicle of transcendence.”

 ##### 36:45